 Mindy Jaffar is a retired Navy Chief Petty Officer from Anchorage, Alaska.
 She has a BS in Healthcare Management, a MA in HR Development, and is currently working on a second Masters in Narrative Studies.
 She writes periodically on her blog, Dear Mindy, and is near completing her first book, She Had a Name; a true crime memoir detailing the events of her mothers murder and how restoration is possible if we choose to attain it.
 She is dedicated to sharing women’s stories of tragedy and resilience.
 She conducted this interview as part of her MA in Narrative Studies program.

-Payton Kline is the Content Coordinator for Issue 25 of Superstition Review.
-Currently in her junior year at Arizona State University, she is pursuing a Bachelor's in English with a Minor in Art History.
-In addition to her involvement with s[r], Payton is a co-founding editor and the current Managing Editor over at The Spellbinding Shelf Book Blog, as well as a freelance writer.
-She has been published by Blessed Is She and Ever Eden Literary Magazine, and Sweet Blue Bird Design Company.
+Payton Kline is the Content Coordinator for Issue 25 and 26 of Superstition Review.
+Currently in her senior year at Arizona State University, she is completing her Bachelor's in English with a Minor in Art History.
+Payton is a co-founding editor of The Spellbinding Shelf Book Blog, as well as a freelance branding copywriter and designer.
+She has been published by Blessed Is She, Ever Eden Literary Magazine, and Sweet Blue Bird Design Company.
 She looks forward to continuing her career as a branding copywriter for creative business owners.